alextanhongpin/database-design/uuid.md

 ## In mysql 5.7.8

 Creating fallback function for ordered uuid in old mysql version.
-Example using golang's `goose`:
+Example using golang's `goose`: note that this only works with uuid v1
 ```sql
 --  https://www.percona.com/blog/2014/12/19/store-uuid-optimized-way/